 Let’s use an example.
 Imagine that lights in your flat suddenly go off and you are in complete darkness.
 You may be able to navigate your way to the door, but what senses are you going to use?
 Touch?
 Hearing?
 Smell?
 It would be anything but vision, your preferred sense.
 However, as soon as the lights come back on, you will switch back to using vision again as it makes it much easier to navigate around the flat.

 To conclude, your basic personality type cannot change – however, you can (and should!) change the aspects of your personality that you are unhappy with.
-By doing this you will strengthen your inferior functions and become a more well-rounded individual, even though your dominant traits will still remain the same.
+By doing this you will strengthen your shadow traits and become a more well-rounded individual, even though your dominant traits will still remain the same.
 Such a change could be triggered by either the environment you are in or your own will – to each his own.